 or_

-to separate words within the name to make them easy to read and parse using scientific programming or other forms of scripting. - Sortable: Sorting allows you to quickly see what is there and find what you need.
+to separate words within the name to make them easy to read and parse using programming codes or other forms of scripting. - Sortable: Sorting allows you to quickly see what is there and find what you need.
 For example, you can create a naming convention for a list of related directories or files (e.g.,

 01-max.jpg